Applications Currently Closed (COVID-19)

 Train can be a very comfortable way to get here – and is considered by many as the best method as it is also quite cheap.
 There are no trains that take you to Banbasa direct from Delhi (though they have started laying the tracks for it).
 Several air conditioned sleeper trains (ie train with a bed) leave Delhi (DLI or NDLS Stations) each day which can take you to either Bareilly (BE) or Rudrapur City (RUPC).
 From here you will need to catch a bus/taxi or hire a car.
 A taxi from either station to us will cost approximately Rs3500.
 Train tickets are around Rs800/- to 2000/- and can be booked online or at a train station (you almost always have to book in advance).
 Trains are clean and comfortable, they have bathrooms and people come through often selling chai, coffee, snacks etc… We recommend people travel by “AC3 class” (which stands for “Air conditioned 3 tier”) or better.
 Each person is allocated a bed/seat and many trains provide clean sheets/blankets/pillows for free.

-For personal use there are ATM’s in our local market.
-Travelers’ Checks or foreign currency cannot be changed locally.
+For personal use there are plenty of ATM’s in our local market and towns nearby.
+Travelers’ Checks or foreign currency cannot be changed locally, so get it done in Delhi before you arrive.
 Donations to our organization must be made through appropriate banking channels, we will provide receipts for these donations.

-For volunteers who wish to stay with us, we ask for a donation of $10 US per day.
-This covers your lodging, three meals each day, morning and afternoon tea, local travel and the opportunity to immerse yourself in life at an Indian orphanage.
+For volunteers who wish to stay with us, we ask for a donation of $10-30 US per day but leave this amount up to you.
+This covers your lodging, three meals each day, morning and afternoon tea, local travel and the opportunity to immerse yourself in life here.
 Considering the life-changing experience that many of our volunteers report, we hope this small sum feels like a bargain by the end of your stay.

-All money raised from our volunteering program is used to cover operating expenses which are often difficult to fundraiser for.
-As you will see, a large orphanage such as ours has many moving parts, and day-to-day resources play a critical role in the work that we do.
+All money raised from our volunteering program is used to cover upkeep in our guest houses and operating expenses which are often difficult to fundraiser for.
+As you will see, a large organization such as ours has many moving parts, and day-to-day resources play a critical role in the work that we do.

 This said, we recognize that volunteers can provide critical skills, ideas and energy, so please don’t let cost be your deciding factor.
 For those with abundant resources, larger donations are always welcome.
-For those with less, please let us know what you are capable of.
+For those with less, please let us know what you are capable of if anything at all.
 Our goal is a mutually beneficial partnership that leaves everyone feeling blessed at the end.

 We are a community and live, work and play together as you will see when you get here.
 There is opportunity for teachers, child care helpers, practical/maintenance persons, nurses, accountants; you name it!
 Some of our best visitors have just done simple things like teaching our children to use a computer, draw, paint, swim, dance, sing, play guitar/keyboard etc.

-Summers here in India can be a nasty thing, temperatures can get as high as 51°C (124°F) in the middle of the day and barely drop below 30°C (86°F) at night.
-The electricity supply is also not constant so we try to discourage people from coming in the middle of summer (May – June) unless they are confident they can handle it.
+Summers here in India can be a nasty thing, temperatures can get as high as 52°C (126°F) in the middle of the day and barely drop below 30°C (86°F) at night.
+The electricity supply is also not constant so we try to discourage people from coming in the middle of summer (April – June) unless they are adventurous and confident they can handle it.

-We have no heating in any of our guest accommodation so it is important that you bring warm clothing during winter months.
+We have no heating in any of our accommodation so it is important that you bring warm clothing during winter months.
+Warm blankets are provided.

 India operates on 240v; plugs C & D. If you are from Australia, UK, Asia or other countries that operate on 240v you will only need a plug adapter.
 If you are from the USA you will probably need a voltage converter and plug adapter.
 We recommend getting a universal adapter and converter kit.
 Blackouts are regular and happen a few times each day for several hours.